 Let your women keep silent in the churches, for they are not permitted to speak; but they are to be submissive, as the law also says.
 And if they want to learn something, let them ask their own husbands at home; for it is shameful for women to speak in church (1 Cor 14:34-35).

 As we see in the preceding, Paul writes of women being “submissive, as the law also says.”
 The law he has in mind are those commandments in the Old Testament that clearly put women under the headship of husbands or fathers.
 A woman who even makes an oath to God can have this oath lifted by her husband or father, so profound is the importance of headship and submission to said head (see Num 30).
-So, the very rationale that Paul gives why women should not be speaking in church is that it is a violation of what the role of a woman within the family unit even is.
+So, the very rationale that Paul gives as to why women should not be speaking in church is that it is a violation of what the role of a woman within the family unit even is.
 In other words, Paul is saying the Law teaches gender roles, and the role of the the female is to be in submission to a male head.
 This is mindblowing in its ramifications and totally at odds with contemporary thought.

 Concluding thoughts from the early church fathers.
 Because what I am writing is going to be considered by many within my own communion as “nuts,” I will conclude this article by saying I am not saying anything new.
 Rather, I am reiterating what the fathers have always taught.
 I commend my readers to the fathers and the Scriptures themselves.
 Lastly, I ask one pray on these passages and work out their application with a spiritual father.
 There is a difference between general truths and individual applications.